wizmo2/ha-ovpn2mqtt/Readme.md

 sudo systemctl start ovpn2mqtt
 ```
 ## Sensors
-When correctly configured, An 'OpenVPN' device should be created with a 'Clients' sensor.
+When correctly configured, an 'OpenVPN' MQTT device should be created with a 'Clients' sensor.
 The 'Clients' sensor shows the number of active connections.
 The sensor attributes include additional server information and all client data.

 A 'Rate up' and 'Rate down' sensor is created for each detected client.

 > ## TODO:
 > - Add telnet management support. _NOTE:  It is possible to retrieve the status log file remotely using telnet, but only one connection session is supported, plus telnet within python is depreciated._
 > - Correctly handle multiple connections using the same name
+> - Community testing, feedback, and PRs welcome!